Fun and Inclusive Classroom Seating

 Crayola Coloured Pencils Classpack, Set of 462: The classpack gives students more than enough pencils to go around.
 462 thick, pre-sharpened pencils in 14 rich, vivid colours.
 Convenient packs make them easy to store and use, too.
 Non-toxic.
 Includes 12 hand-held sharpeners.

-*Best Buy Washable Markers, Assorted, Set of 200 – Quality Classrooms: Best Buy markers offer great quality multi-purpose markers at superb value.
+*Best Buy Washable Markers, Assorted, Set of 200: Best Buy markers offer great quality multi-purpose markers at superb value.
 25 broad tip markers each of 8 colours.
 Wash most fabrics and skin with soap and water.
 Includes a reusable case.

 Don’t you just want to pick these freshly sharpen pencils and start drawing out your imagination?